Abin-Shaji-Thomas/Text-Encryption-Using-Python/README.md

 ---

+⚠️ Important: This code is protected by copyright and cannot be used or copied without permission.
 > Note: All key files (`.key`, `.pem`) are auto-generated during runtime and are excluded from version control for security reasons.

 ## ⚠️ Disclaimer